 (In a separate announcement, HIBP is also being baked into 1Password, allowing users to search HIBP directly within 1Password, via the “Watchtower” feature.)

-However, integrating with Firefox users comes with new demands – preserving privacy – which is why the other half of the Firefox announcement was taken up with how the two will ensure this when people run Privacy Monitor searches.
+However, integrating with Firefox users comes with new demands – preserving privacy – which is why the other half of the Firefox announcement was taken up with how the two will ensure this when people run Firefox Monitor searches.

 This will be done through Cloudflare’s implementation of a mathematical principle called k-Anonymity, which is already part of the way HIBP works as a way of ensuring performance but also to protect its API from abuse by cybercriminals.